Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/5.5-Visualizing-Analytics-with-Shiny-Dashboards/_index.md

 ---
-title: "5.5.
-Visualizing Analytics with Shiny Dashboards"
+title: "Visualizing Analytics with Shiny Dashboards"
 weight: 55
----

-# Visualizing Analytics with Shiny Dashboards

-This section explains how the **R Shiny Server** on `SBW_EC2_ShinyDWH` turns warehouse tables into interactive dashboards, and how to access it securely via **SSM port forwarding**.

-> Hands-on details are in **LAB5 – R Shiny Analytics & End-to-End Validation**.

 ---

 ## 5.5.1 R Shiny on the Data Warehouse EC2